Katra, Shahjahanpur

 Mr.Veer Vikram Singh is the current MLA from BJP.

-Mrs. Jamal Fatima is the current chairperson of Katra.
+Dr Pooja Kasana is the current chairperson of Katra.

 History

 The First Rohilla War of 1773–1774 was a punitive campaign by Shuja-ud-Daula, Nawab of Awadh, against the Rohillas, Afghan highlanders settled in Rohilkhand, northern India.
 The Nawab was supported by troops of the British East India Company, in a successful campaign brought about by the Rohillas reneging on a debt to the Nawab.The Rohillas under Hafiz Rahmat Ali Khan were defeated by Colonel Alexander Champion in April 1774.
 The decisive battle, in which Hafiz Rahmat Khan died, was at Miranpur Katra, Tilhar on 23 April.

 Later, for very short period of time, it came under the control of Marathas.

 Demographics

 As of 2011 India census Katra Nagar Panchayat population has population of 32,440 of which 17,229 are males while 15,211 are females as per.

 The population of children aged 0-6 is 4976 which is 15.34% of total population of Katra (NP).
 In Katra Nagar Panchayat, the female sex ratio is 883 against state average of 912.
 Moreover, the child sex ratio in Katra is around 863 compared to Uttar Pradesh state average of 902.
 The literacy rate of Katra city is 49.42% lower than state average of 67.68%.
 In Katra, male literacy is around 56.47% while the female literacy rate is 41.47%.